debnsuma/fcc-ai-engineering-aws/08-strands-demo/demo-agentic-voice-based-rag-with-vision-based-retrieval/README.md

 - **Text** → for querying (user questions and LLM reasoning)
 - **Voice** → for generation (spoken answers)

-All components are orchestrated using the **Phoenix agentic framework**, enabling flexible, modular, and extensible agent workflows.
+All components are orchestrated using the **Strands Agents SDK**, enabling flexible, modular, and extensible agent workflows.

 ![Multimodal Diagram](imgs/multimodal.png)